dotnet/fsharp/DEVGUIDE.md

 For **Debug**:

 1. Ensure that the VSIX package is uninstalled.
-In VS, select Tools/Extensions and Updates and if the package `VisualStudio.FSharp.EnableOpenSource` is installed, select Uninstall
+In VS, select Tools/Extensions and Updates and if the package `Visual F# Tools` is installed, select Uninstall
-1. Run ``debug\net40\bin\EnableOpenSource.vsix``
+1. Run ``debug\net40\bin\VisualFSharpVsix.vsix``

 For **Release**:

 1. Ensure that the VSIX package is uninstalled.
-In VS, select Tools/Extensions and Updates and if the package `VisualStudio.FSharp.EnableOpenSource` is installed, select Uninstall
+In VS, select Tools/Extensions and Updates and if the package `Visual F# Tools` is installed, select Uninstall
-1. Run ``release\net40\bin\EnableOpenSource.vsix``
+1. Run ``release\net40\bin\VisualFSharpVsix.vsix``

 Restart Visual Studio, it should now be running your freshly-built Visual F# IDE Tools with updated F# Interactive.